Skip to main navigation Skip to content Skip to footer

 Colonia residents in Hidalgo County have experienced far too much flooding and darkness, the dangerous symptoms of poorly-planned subdivisions where…

-Tags: Flooding, Infrastructure, Lighting, Model Subdivision Rules, Rio Grande Valley
+Tags: drainage, Infrastructure, Lighting, Model Subdivision Rules, Rio Grande Valley

 Texas is offering $1 billion for cities to build resilience to prepare for the next storm.
 But the process could leave out communities that need it most.